LIF Financial Services Risk + Compliance Symposium NYC 2026

 • Cultural transformation: Building teams that embrace innovation, agility, and learning

-• Change management: Leading across generations, roles, and operating models
+• Change management: Leading across generations, roles, and operating models,

 • Governance frameworks: Balancing speed, experimentation, risk, and accountability